sudarsunkannan/appbench/README.md

     cd $SHARED_LIBS
     git clone https://github.com/HewlettPackard/quartz

+Make sure to set the right read/write latency and bandwidth values in shared_libs/quartz/nvmemul.ini Typical DRAM Read/Write latency - 100-150ns.
+By default, Quartz uses 1000ns; as a result, some applications can be really slow unless you change the read/write latency values.

     cd $APPBENCH && ./install_quartz.sh

 Note: Quartz requires your kernel's headers and modules.
 To install headers and modules: